-The concept of Microdialysis was born in the early 1970's.
-While examining the cross-section of a blood vessel among fluorescent nerve endings, Professor Urban Ungerstedt of the Karolinska Institute in Stockholm had the idea of using a dialysis tube as "an artificial blood capillary", in order to monitor chemical events in the tissue.
+The concept of microdialysis was born in the early 1970's.
+While examining the cross-section of a blood vessel among fluorescent nerve endings, Professor Urban Ungerstedt of the Karolinska Institute in Stockholm had the idea of using a dialysis tube as "an artificial blood capillary" in order to monitor chemical events in the tissue.
 The first paper on microdialysis was published in 1974.
 Since then, more than 13.000 scientific papers have been published on the technique, among them some 3.000 clinical investigations.

 Since its founding, CMA’s aim has been to develop microdialysis as a standard research tool in academic and industrial laboratories.
 The CMA 10 Microdialysis Probe, the ﬁrst commercially produced microdialysis probe, was probably the most signiﬁcant contribution to the use of microdialysis in neurobiological research.
 Since then, several additional lines of probes have been developed by CMA to suit many different applications, supporting the rapid increase in the use of the technique.